 Losing weight and building muscle are the two of the ultimate goals for individuals on a fitness journey.
 What people don’t often consider is the vital role in which something like hormones can determine the success rate of our dieting and training regime.

 Insulin in particular is a top talked about hormone – but what does it actually do?

-This hormone in particular is secreted in the body to control our blood sugar levels and modulate carbohydrate and fat metabolism… therefore having a huge effect on your health and training goals.
+This hormone in particular is secreted in the body to control our blood sugar levels and modulate carbohydrate and fat metabolism, therefore it can have a huge effect on your health and training goals.

 When we consume foods that contain high levels of sugar and carbohydrates, the body’s blood glucose levels are increased.
-In order to decrease and get blood sugar levels back to normal, insulin is secreted by the pancreas, which then causes glucose to be stored in the muscle tissues and fat cells of the body.
+In order for them to decrease and return to normal, insulin is secreted by the pancreas, which then causes glucose to be stored in the muscle tissues and fat cells of the body.

 If incorrectly balanced over long periods of time through your diet, insulin can promote fat storage and prevent hard-earned muscle gains – something gym-goers would call a nightmare…

 Insulin secretion and levels in the body are proportional to cortisol – otherwise known as the stress hormone.
 Therefore, as insulin increases, so does the level of stress in the body- both of which are associated to the retention of abdominal fat!

 If you’re trying but failing to lose fat, maintaining an optimum blood sugar and insulin level could be the answer, in addition to adopting the following three dietary tips.

 The most obvious way to help maintain an optimum blood sugar level below 110mg/dl is to stop consuming an excess of sugary food.
 But do you know how much sugar you are actually consuming as it is?